-- Transparency laws/code: Laws and/or ethical codes that require medtech and/or pharmaceutical companies to track and report publicly payments made to healthcare professionals and organisations (i.e. HCPs and HCOs, covering individuals as well as entities).
+- Transparency laws/code: Laws and/or ethical codes that require medical technology and/or pharmaceutical companies to track and report publicly payments made to healthcare professionals and organisations (i.e. HCPs and HCOs, covering individuals as well as entities).

-- Transparency principle: Laws and/or ethical codes' provisions that require medtech and pharmaceutical companies to issue prior written notification or approval to the hospital administration, the HCPs’ superiors or other locally-designated competent authority to disclose the purpose and scope of the interaction between the company and the HCP.
+- Transparency principle: Laws and/or ethical codes’ provisions that require medical technology and pharmaceutical companies to issue prior written notification or approval to the hospital administration, the HCPs’ superiors or other locally-designated competent authority to disclose the purpose and scope of the interaction between the company and the HCP.

 - Clinical data/trial transparency: Public access to patient data gathered in clinical trials, mainly discussed within the pharmaceutical field.
 This is linked to the public right to transparency regarding data used to approve new medicines, data protection and confidential/business secrets topics.